nuuuwan/news_lk3_data/README.md

 *2024-08-27 10:59:00* · [`economynextcom`](https://economynext.com/favourability-ratings-of-sri-lankas-akd-ranil-improve-ranils-surpasses-sajiths-178133/) · `en`

-ECONOMYNEXT — Sri Lanka leftist leader Anura Kumara Dissanayake and President Ranil Wickrmesinghe saw their net favourability rise, with the latter surpassing opposition leader Sajith Premadasa, according to an independent poll.
+ECONOMYNEXT — Sri Lanka leftist leader Anura Kumara Dissanayake and President Ranil Wickrmesinghe saw their net favourability rating rise in July, with the latter surpassing opposition leader Sajith Premadasa, according to an independent poll.

 The Institute for Health Policy (IHP) in its Sri Lanka Opinion Tracker Survey (SLOTS) for July found that the net favourability rating of Dissanayake rose 29 points from June to reach +3.
 President Wickremesinghe’s favourability improved 40 points to -24 surpassing Premadasa whose rating changed little, from -42 in June to -44 in July.